How To Help With Devastating Australia Fires

 The term “climate change” is often associated with a far-off, distant time in the future in where apocalyptic things will happen — rising sea levels, bizarre weather events, and staggering loss of life.
-But as 2020 dawns upon us, so does the unimaginable reality of our global climate crisis.
+But as we enter 2020, so does the unimaginable reality of our global climate crisis.
 Recent floods in Jakarta have displaced 60,000 people and left dozens of others dead.
 The fifth straight year of drought in Central America is affecting migration patterns.
 And, as we speak, Australia continues to burn.

 For months, the continent has battled some of the most destructive wildfires it’s seen in decades, with a rising rate of 14.6 million acres already burned, and 900 homes lost.
 Australia now enters an immense crisis — so far, 17 people have died nationwide and no sign of stopping.
 And, this comes at the heels of the blazing Amazon forest fires last year.